 The Tensor cores are a bit of a larger difference between the two cards, with 1024 cores in the RTX 3080 Ti and 576 in the RTX 3080, which is vital for deep computations and learning matrixes; in other words, these cores allow your GPU to undertake more difficult rendering challenges, making them perfect for video editors.

 So far, every element of the RTX 3080 Ti is a complete upgrade over the RTX 3080, with the only real surprise being the strangely different boost clock speed.

 While the RTX 3080 has a very respectable and uniquely potent speed of 2000 MHz, the RTX 3080 Ti somehow is slower, offering a boost clock of 1750 MHz.
 Why the supposedly best version of the RTX 3000 series seems to actually be one of the slowest is not clear; who knows, it could be a mistake on the part of the leaker?

 It is also possible that the RTX 3080 Ti simply needs to be conservative with its max boost clock to dedicate power to its absolutely monumental amount of GPU cores.

 It is difficult to know if it would be worth it to hold out for the RTX 3080 Ti over the RTX 3080, as the specs are relatively similar when you start to factor in boost clock speed.
-Perhaps the best thing to keep in mind is that the RTX 1080 Ti, the first Ti iteration of the NVidia RTX GPUs, is still lauded as a powerful and useful card even today, years after its release.
+Perhaps the best thing to keep in mind is that the previous generation RTX 1080 Ti, is still lauded as a powerful and useful card even today, years after its release.